tasket/wyng-backup/doc/Wyng_User_Reference.md

 Used with `receive`, the alias is used to receive to a volume name that is different than the archived volume's listed name.

 Upon completion Wyng may supply a result/error listing in a file at the same json path with the extension ".error".

+#### `--force-retry`

+Wyng normally re-tries completion of an interrupted (in-process) transaction only once and running Wyng afterward will result in "Interrupted process already retried" errors.
+Using `--force-retry` suppresses the error and allows the transaction to be attempted again.

 ### Configuration files